Ronan Keating: 2010–2015: The X Factor, Duet, When Ronan Met Burt and Fires

-2016–2021: The Voice, Time of My Life and Twenty Twenty
+2016–2021: The Voice Australia, Time of My Life and Twenty Twenty

 On 24 December 2015, Keating was announced as Ricky Martin's replacement on The Voice Australia.
 Keating joined Jessie J, Delta Goodrem and The Madden Brothers on the show.
 On 7 December 2016, Keating announced his departure from the show after one season.
 He was replaced by Kelly Rowland.
 Keating released his tenth studio album Time of My Life in February 2016.
 The single "Let Me Love You" charted at number 95.

 In February 2020, Keating announced the release of his eleventh studio album titled, Twenty Twenty.
 It was released on 24 July 2020.
 The single "One of A Kind" charted at number 17.

-In December 2020, comedian Leigh Francis recorded a version of the Band Aid song "Do They Know It's Christmas?" for charity (with proceeds raising money for The Trussell Trust, Crisis, Unicef, Shelter and Samaritans), which included Keating alongside Francis's Keith Lemon character, Pixie Lott, Rick Astley and Matt Goss amongst others.
+In December 2020, comedian Leigh Francis recorded a version of the Band Aid song "Do They Know It's Christmas?" for charity (with proceeds raising money for The Trussell Trust, Crisis, UNICEF, Shelter and Samaritans), which included Keating alongside Francis's Keith Lemon character, Pixie Lott, Rick Astley and Matt Goss amongst others.

 On 21 December 2020, a new version of the charity Christmas number one contender "Don't Stop Me Eatin'" by LadBaby was released which featured Ronan Keating performing the song with 'LadBabyMum' Roxanne Hoyle (a single also raising money for The Trussell Trust).
 In November 2021, Keating released Songs from Home, a set to pay homage to his homeland of Ireland.

-In December 2022, Keating was featured as a coach on the sixth series of The Voice Kids.